cnordenlow/text-mining-fomc/README.md

 * All sentences are iterated where it checks for the different bag of words and then counted, (e.g. if the word "stronger" is found in a sentence, the count adds one regardless of how many time strong is in the sentence.)
 For most topics, a second loop followed which counts negative and positive words in the same sentence to get the net sentiment for each topic.

 *The purpose with the bag of words format is to being able to get part  of sentences grouped for their meaning.
-E.g. for being able to find more colour on asset purchases (tapering amounts, reducing the program, increasing the program), it´s not sufficient to map a sentence with the word of "reduce" and "asset purchase" in the same, but it´s needed to get more of the context for being (more) sure of the meaning.*
+E.g. for being able to find more colour on asset purchases (tapering amounts, reducing the program, increasing the program), it´s not sufficient to map a sentence with the word of "increase" and "asset purchase" in the same, but it´s for some subjects to get more of the context for being (more) sure of the meaning.*

 The methodology used in this project include use of Python for web parsing and text mining, producing .csv files.
 R is then used for some additional calculations and to render a Markdown report with vizualisations.
 Some notes below of the different parts.